Where to Stay In Kauai: A Complete Guide

 This is the second largest town in Kauai and is perfect for those on a tighter budget.

-The town still has access to the beach and a selection of shops and restaurants, although not as picturesque as other areas in Kauai.
+The town still has access to the beach and a selection of shops, and some of the best restaurants on Kauai.
+Although not as picturesque as other areas in Kauai.
 Kalapaki Beach, one of the island’s most stunning beaches, is only about a mile from the center of the town.

 Visitors can head to the Kauai Museum to inspect the collection of historic artifacts and ancient tools.
 Another great site is Grove Farm, a sugar plantation covering 100 acres.
 Also, Wailua River and Wailua Falls are perfect for exploring on a hot and sunny day.